 We’ve written before about the principles of permaculture and how it can provide you with a sustainable garden and fully organic produce.
-Now let’s go more in depth.
+Now let’s go more in-depth.
 And more precisely capturing and storing energy.
 Or “catching lightning in a bottle” as I like to call it.
 It’s just an awesome figure of speech and way more punchy than “catching and storing energy”.
 Digressions aside, in this post we’ll go over the five basic types of energy on your property and how to utilise them to your advantage.

 Of course, we have to mention more high tech options like solar heaters, solar panels and the like.
 They are much more efficient than a water tank painted black, but also cost money and can be harder to maintain.
-Combining a method of getting large amounts of sunlight into your home and efficient insulation can actually provide you with enough heat to go through our mellow australian winters.
+Combining a method of getting large amounts of sunlight into your home and efficient insulation can actually provide you with enough heat to go through our mellow the Australian winters.
 The sun is a powerful and abundant source if you tap into it properly.

 Free kinetic energy out of thin air.
 That’s what wind is.
-You obviously immediately thought about wind generated electricity.
+You obviously immediately thought about wind-generated electricity.
 But that’s not the only way wind can be used.
 If you spend enough time and observe the air currents on your plot, you can get the patterns down to reliable precision.
 One way to do this is by putting down sticks with long ribbons tied to them then monitoring over an extended period of time.

 The source of life for your garden.
 And for you for that matter.
 Did you drink enough of it today?
 Anyway.
-Rainwater storages can come in many varieties, but I’m pretty fond of using swales to harvest water.
-Simply put swales are ditches used to capture rain water instead of letting it just runoff.
+Rainwater storage can come in many varieties, but I’m pretty fond of using swales to harvest water.
+Simply put swales are ditches used to capture rainwater instead of letting it just runoff.
 What is amazing about swales is that you can plant directly on them.
-This not only optimises your space, but also looks aesthetically pleasing.
+This not only optimises your space but also looks aesthetically pleasing.

-Biomass and Money
+Biomass and money

 Permaculture is all about creating self-sustainable systems, imitating nature as closely as possible.
 The correct approach will vary widely from plot to plot.
 Thus we can only give you suggestions as to what you can take advantage of.
 The rest is up to you to figure out, by careful observation and experimentation of your garden.